Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Neighbouring Set Data Structure for intersection graphs

-Here we introduce an auxiliary data structure which is responsible for maintaining a single horizontal stripe of plane $[0;1]\times \mathbb{R}$.
-In this and the following subsection, we assume that $\mathcal{F}$ is a unit square.
+Here we introduce an auxiliary data structure which behaves similarly to NSDS, but assumes that all points lie in a single horizontal stripe of plane $[0;1]\times \mathbb{R}$.
+We will call it the Single Stripe Data Structure (SSDS).
+In this and the following subsections, we work on Lemma \ref{lemma:structure-geo}a), so we assume that our shape $\mathcal{F}$ is a unit square.
 In Subsection \ref{sec:full-geo-structure} we generalize our approach to any $s$-sided convex polygon.

 Let $V$ be a set of $n$ points from a stripe $[0;1]\times \mathbb{R}$.
 The structure maintains a family $\mathcal{T}$ of subsets of $V$.
 The structure supports following operations.